amnoah/sharkbyte-scoreboard/ReadMe.md

 BetterReload adds a universal reload event, replacing the traditional /reload command.
 This event is passed to plugins, allowing them to handle a reload as they see fit.
-Your plugin could use this event to cycle through all of your ConfigurationFile objects and call the load() function.
+Your plugin could use this event to cycle through all of your Scoreboard objects and update the lines of text on them from your configuration.

 BetterReload also allows for users to individually reload plugins, removing the need for a reload command to be built into every plugin.